oauthstuff/draft-oauth-par/main.md

 The client policy might change between the lodging of the request object and the authorization request using a particular request object.
 It is therefore recommended that the authorization server check the request parameter against the client policy when processing the authorization request.

+# Privacy Considerations

+OAuth 2.0 is a complex and flexible framework with broad ranging privacy implications due to the very nature of it having one entity intermediate user authorization to data access between two other entities.
+The privacy considerations of all of OAuth are beyond the scope of this document, which only defines an alternative way of initiating one message sequence in the larger framework.
+Using pushed authorization requests, however, may improve privacy by reducing the potential for inadvertent information disclosure due to passing authorization request data directly between client and authorization server over a secure connection in the message-body of an HTTP request rather than in the query component of a URL that passes through the user-agent in the clear.

 # Acknowledgements {#Acknowledgements}

 This specification is based on the work towards [Pushed Request Object](https://bitbucket.org/openid/fapi/src/master/Financial_API_Pushed_Request_Object.md)